URAKOLOUY5/URAKOLOUY5/README.md

 ### Hi there 👋

 Welcome to my profile.
-I am a developer who makes a project and sends them to frozen-state.
+I am a developer who makes a projects and sends them to frozen-state.

 ### 🔭 There are several major projects that are still alive today